 I almost feel silly typing this, because it is so easy to do!

 Paint a small section at a time, then immediately wipe it back with a soft cloth.

 What will be left is a beautifully aged-looking, weathered finish.
 If you want a more color, you can repeat the process again.

 Step Three: Stencil with adorable mini stencils!

-I’m in love with these new mini stencils from FolkArt and they will be in stores sometime this month!
+I’m in love with these new mini stencils from FolkArt and they’re in stores now!
+(And also on Amazon here!)

 These stencils come in 3″ x 3″ mylar sheets, and you get several designs in one package!
 I used the “Garden” package of stencils, and here’s what was included:

-There are 14 different design packages of these mini stencils, including fairy garden designs, typography, nature, French, nautical and more!
+There are many different design packages of these mini stencils, including fairy garden designs, typography, nature, French, nautical and more!

-I’ll keep you posted when they come out — and you’ll be seeing more of these cuties in upcoming projects too!
+You’ll be seeing more of these cuties in upcoming projects!

 Stenciling on little objects — how do you do it?